tobyStone/tutorScotland/test-results/e2e-hardware-specific-Hard-ae86e-onObserver-fails-on-Samsung-Samsung-Portrait/error-context.md

   - paragraph: "\"As Social Media Manager for TAS, I'm passionate about using our platforms to amplify the voices of tutors and families, especially those in rural and underrepresented areas of Scotland.
 It's so important to me that everyone knows they're seen, heard and supported by our work.\""
   - heading "💬 Karen Laird – Admin and Communication Coordinator" [level=3]
   - img "Karen Laird"
   - paragraph: Karen is a primary teacher who brings clarity, organisation and compassion to everything she does.
-She ensures smooth communication between members, families and partners, and keeps TAS running behind the scenes.
+She ensures smooth communication between members, families and partners and keeps TAS running behind the scenes.
   - paragraph: "\"I love being part of a team that's making a real difference in Scottish education.\""
+  - heading "💬 Megan Boyle – Admin and Partnership Coordinator" [level=3]
+  - img "Megan Boyle"
+  - paragraph: With a strong background as a Children's Services Worker and now a qualified teacher, I bring a deep understanding of children's social, emotional, and educational development.
+My experience across both care and classroom settings allows me to support young people in a holistic and meaningful way.
+I'm currently working with Tutor Alliance Scotland in Administration and Partnerships, where we are focused on bridging the attainment gap by supporting tutors and expanding access to high-quality learning opportunities.
+  - paragraph: "\"I'm passionate about supporting Tutors Alliance Scotland's mission to bridge the attainment gap by building strong partnerships and ensuring every child has access to high-quality learning opportunities.\""
   - heading "🎉 Emma Glass – Events Coordinator" [level=3]
   - img "Emma Glass"
   - paragraph: Emma is a proposals and contracts administrator for a large organisation based in the Highlands.
 With a background in media and events, she brings a wealth of experience to TAS – including her time as President of Highland Business Women and her previous role planning major events for Highland News and Media.
 Organised, passionate and highly experienced, Emma will ensure that all TAS events, from webinars to conferences, are professional, purposeful and welcoming for all.